 Tickets & visitor tips

-The Globe, Esperanto and Papyrus museums of the National Library come under a combination ticket that cost just €5 for an adult at the time of writing.
-Visit all of them once for free with a Vienna Pass, too.
+The Globe and Esperanto museums of the National Library come under a combination ticket that cost just €5 for an adult at the time of writing.
+Visit both of them once for free with a Vienna Pass, too.

 How to get to the globe museum